See some of the events that made the 2020 National Convention an exciting virtual experience.

 NCE Awards Recipients

-Executive Excellence – Leslie Green, Executive Director, Stone Belt Arc, IN
+Executive Excellence – Leslie Green, Chief Executive Officer, Stone Belt Arc, IN

-Executive Excellence – Nancy Murray, President and VP, The Arc of Greater Pittsburgh/ACHIEVA, PA
+Executive Excellence – Nancy Murray, President, The Arc of Greater Pittsburgh/Sr. Vice President, ACHIEVA, PA

 Exemplary Career Leadership – Bernie Burns, Executive Director, The Arc Steuben